 The decisive blow came, as you no doubt guessed from the opening paragraph, from India, which entered the war (or, depending on your perspective, started another war) on December 3.
 Technically they were brought into the war, after the Pakistani air force pre-emptively struck 11 Indian air bases, but in reality India was already arming and training the Mukti Bahini and was on the verge of directly intervening anyway.
 Aside from the general enmity that existed between India and Pakistan, mostly over Kashmir, India was planning to intervene because Indian Prime Minister Indira Gandhi’s (d.
 1984) government had determined that it would be cheaper to get involved in the war directly than to continue absorbing the millions of refugees that Pakistani atrocities were sending over the border.

 When I say that the Indian intervention was decisive, I mean decisive.
-It took all of 13 days from their entry into the war to Pakistan’s surrender.
+I mean, it took 13 days from their entry into the war to Pakistan’s surrender, so that’s pretty decisive.
 India quickly established air and naval dominance over and around Bangladesh, and it then sent in a ground force that was large enough to simply overwhelm the Pakistanis, who had been fighting small skirmishes with the Mukti Bahini and were totally unprepared to withstand a massive assault by a large army.
 In the west, India launched a series of airstrikes inside Pakistan and engaged in mostly defensive ground action along the India-Pakistan border.
 Indian forces did take some Pakistani territory, but they eventually gave it back in the negotiations that followed the war.
 The Pakistani commander in Bangladesh, whose position was untenable, surrendered on December 16, 1971, ending two wars in one fell swoop.
-The United States sent a naval task force, including the aircraft carrier USS Enterprise into the Bay of Bengal, so as to dissuade India from taking any more offensive action against Pakistan, and this briefly raised the threat of a Cold War-related escalation, as the USSR sent its own ships into the bay to shadow the Americans.
+The United States sent a naval task force, including the aircraft carrier USS Enterprise into the Bay of Bengal, so as to dissuade India from taking any more offensive action against Pakistan, and this briefly raised the threat of a Cold War exchange, as the USSR sent its own ships into the bay to shadow the Americans.
 Luckily nothing came of this.